The Georgia Center for Assessment is proud to offer an array of services designed to support instruction and student learning.

 Supporting schools with the SLO process allows your teachers to focus on instruction and provides information on the instructional impact on student learning.

-The Georgia Center for Assessment is currently developing mathematics Assesslets to help teachers quickly and efficiently measure students’ understanding of key concepts and skills in the College and Career Georgia Performance Standards (CCGPS).
-Assesslets are formative assessments that support instructional practices and provide information on student performance within content standards and clusters of the CCGPS.
+The Georgia Center for Assessment currently offers mathematics Assesslets in grade 3-8 and is developing Assesslets for high school.
+Assesslets help teachers quickly and efficiently measure students’ understanding of key concepts and skills in the Georgia curriculum.
+Assesslets are formative assessments that support instructional practices and provide information on student performance within content standards and clusters of the Georgia curriculum.
 Educators have the flexibility to administer Assesslets while they provide instruction within a standard or cluster.
 The data from Assesslets are returned quickly to assist teachers in enhancing instruction and increasing student learning.